outment/outment/README.md

 I am experienced in the following fields:
 - Luau/Lua
 - Node.js
-- Javascript (why)
+- Javascript
 - HTML
 - CSS
 - PHP

 # Who Am I
-I dunno, just someone who works at Project Furina :3
+I am the Leadership Council and the Lead of Project Nahida at Project Furina.
+I am also the Site Administrator at SCI - Portunus.